AndersDeath/diary2/000-current.md

 # 18 January - Wednesday - Yerevan - 111 day of immigration

 As usual I was coding for the most part of the day.
+We are very close to the crusial release that should be in the last year.